 Alternatively, you can enable the Word Clock parameter on the misc menu page in the SETUP area.
+(H8000A owners can enable the Word Clock parameter right from the [clock] menu page!
+No need to mess with the [misc] menu page!)

-Then you can select WORDCLK as the external clock source on the $\boxed{\text{clock}}$ menu page in the SETUP area.
+Then you can select WORDCLK as the external clock source on the clock menu page in the SETUP area.